 Pro Tip

 If you’re working with a high-floor studio with city views, keep things low and let the view do the heavy lifting.
 Resist the urge to fill the window wall with tall furniture.
+Let the city be your art.

 NYC-Style Studio Done Right: Eclectic Art Wall Meets Vintage Rug Energy

 New York studios teach you things about space that no design book ever could.
 When you’re living in 400 square feet in Manhattan, every single decision gets pressure-tested fast.
+No room for error, literally.

 The Foundation

-deep burgundy vintage-style rug with geometric medallion patterns anchors the entire room and sets the color story.
+A deep burgundy vintage-style rug with geometric medallion patterns anchors the entire room and sets the color story.
 A warm gray sofa and cognac leather chair face a walnut media console topped with a flat screen.
 The plant situation is thoughtful too.
-A large bird of paradise in a black floor pot holds down the corner near the window, with smaller potted plants on the windowsill.
+A large bird of paradise in a black floor pot holds down the corner near the window, with smaller potted plants lining the windowsill.

 The Gallery Wall

-boucle barrel ottoman at the foot of the rug adds textural contrast to the leather and fabric.
+A boucle barrel ottoman at the foot of the rug adds textural contrast to the leather and fabric.
 IMO, this is one of the most underrated pieces of furniture for studios.
 It works as a footrest, occasional seating, or a surface when you toss a tray on it.

 Gallery Wall Tips

-• Start with your largest piece and work outward
+- Start with your largest piece and work outward.

-• Don’t overthink spacing.
-Gallery walls that look deliberate often have slightly uneven gaps between frames
+- Don’t overthink spacing.
+Gallery walls that look deliberate often have slightly uneven gaps between frames.

-• Trust the overall composition more than individual measurements
+- Trust the overall composition more than individual measurements.

 The Honest Starter Setup: Getting the Bones Right First

 r/castlesystem is working with a space that has excellent raw material.
 Rich walnut-toned hardwood floors run the full length of the room.
 Neutral gray walls.
 Black-trimmed windows that add definition.
 The layout is clear: a dark brown sofa faces a low media setup with TV, and a compact side table holds a shaded floor lamp in the corner.
-A Poäng-style armchair sits to the left.

 What’s Missing (and Why That’s Useful Info)